Islam in Cambodia: Demography

 In 2009, the Pew Research Center estimated that 1.6% of the population, or 236,000 people were Muslims.
 According to from general Population census results of the Kingdom of Cambodia 2019, there are around 311,045 Muslims in the country as of 2019.
 As of 2016, data from the Ministry also recorded 884 mosques scattered all throughout Cambodia.
 Tboung Khmum is a province where the percentage of Muslims is the largest among other provinces, namely 11.8%.

-Background of early Islam
+Historical background

 The Chams originated from the Kingdom of Champa.
 After Vietnam invaded and conquered Champa, Cambodia granted refuge to Cham Muslims escaping from Vietnamese conquest.
 According to some accounts, the Chams first contacted Islam in one of the fathers-in-law of Prophet Muhammad.
 He is Jahsh, the father of Zaynab bint Jahsh.
 It was in the wake of many Sahabas who arrived in Indo-China in 617-18 from Abyssinia by sea route.
 In 1642, King Ramathipadi I ascended the throne of Cambodia and converted to Islam, becoming the only Muslim ruler of Cambodia.
 After the massacre of Dutch VOC representatives and the expulsion of the VOC from Cambodia, popular discontentment from the majority Buddhist populace deposed him with the aid of the Nguyen lords in 1658, causing much instability in Cambodia in the years following his reign.